 President, WOBS LLC

-Black Box thinking, a new way of analyzing crisis and failure, is something your boss will really pay attention to.
+Black Box thinking is a new way of analyzing crisis and failure, and is something your boss will really pay attention to.
 Learn this useful technique in order to further establish your strategic credentials and have more impact on the C-suite.

 Currently leading an agency?
 Considering striking out on your own?
 Three savvy, independent PR agency leaders share lessons learned on what it takes to start and grow your own business — be it a large company, or a small or virtual office.

 President, Big Leap Creative